 There is a change I was a bit unsure about at first but that ended up making the story move forward: Sansa going back to Winterfell and marrying Ramsay Snow/ Bolton.
 Although that somewhat changed Sansa’s character in relation to the books, it had more impact on screen to have all those cruel things happening to her than to a girl that had hardly appeared on the show and that would have been used as a stand-in for Arya Stark.
-It’s much more complicated to deliver well a fake character plot on a TV show than in a book.
+It’s much more complicated to deliver well a fake character plot in a TV show than in a book.
 It is also nice that a sort of “pink letter” ends up making an appearance, nevertheless.

 Not all of the changes worked so well, unfortunately.
 The Dornish part of the plot didn’t even get close to the high standards I have for Game of Thrones.
 The story was too oversimplified and every time the Sand Snakes were involved in a scene the acting was not that good (exception made for the scene with Olenna Tyrell, in season six, due to Diana Rigg being a genius).
 Maybe now that they have joined Daenerys, their importance for the story will be more noticeable.

 The TV series is, since the beginning of the latest season, ahead of the books and, because of that, it had surprises, confirmations and revelations for everyone.
-The last two episodes will be remembered for years to come as some of the greatest moments on television.
-The wildfire spreading to the Sept of Baelor, which disappears with a green blast, the electric Battle of the Bastards, Jon Snow being hailed as King in the North and the revelation/ confirmation of his parentage are unforgettable moments.
+The last two episodes will be remembered for years to come as some of the greatest moments in television.
+The wildfire spreading to the Sept of Baelor, which disappears in a green blast, the electric Battle of the Bastards, Jon Snow being hailed as King in the North and the revelation/ confirmation of his parentage are unforgettable moments.